Airbus Helicopters near large South Korean order: reports

-According to La Tribune.fr, the deal could also involve the export of 600 helicopers to South Korea, which would boost the total value of the contract to $10 billion.
+According to La Tribune.fr, the deal could also involve the export of 600 helicopters to South Korea, which would boost the total value of the contract to $10 billion.

 Airbus Helicopters could not be immediately reached for comment.